-Currently, one century forward Brachytherapy although in some cases, not always an effective radiotherapy treatment continues to play a fundamental role in cancer therapy.
-Brachytherapy is most commonly used for prostate, gynaecological, skin and breast cancer treatments and it is believed to will offer continuing treatment possibilities through technological developments in the future.
+Currently, one century forward brachytherapy although in some cases, not always an effective radiotherapy treatment continues to play a fundamental role in cancer therapy.
+Brachytherapy treatment for prostate cancer, gynaecological, skin and breast cancer treatments and it is believed to will offer continuing treatment possibilities through technological developments in the future.

-The definition of Brachytherapy means merely short therapy and it is used in radiotherapy by applying a sealed radiation source inside the human body.
+The definition of brachytherapy means merely short therapy and it is used in radiotherapy by applying a sealed radiation source inside the human body.
 The radiation source is usually placed near to where the treatment is required.
 This type of therapy aims to damage the DNA of cancer cells and ultimately kill them.
-In the treatment of prostate cancer brachytherapy can be used in the following modes: low dose-rate and high dose-rate.
+In the treatment of prostate cancer brachytherapy can be used in the following modes: low dose rate and high dose rate.

 Pulsed dose rate brachytherapy treatment combines the physical advantages of high-dose-rate technology with the radiobiological advantages of low-dose-rate brachytherapy.
 Pulsed brachytherapy consists of using a stronger radiation source than for low-dose-rate brachytherapy and produces a series of short exposures of up to 30 minutes in every hour to approximately the same total dose in the same overall time as with the low-dose-rate brachytherapy.

 Image-guided brachytherapy involves the use of advanced imaging techniques to make brachytherapy more accurate, safe, and effective.
-Internal Radiotherapy consists of four phases: Placement of hollow catheters or hollow carriers; Computed tomography or magnetic resonance imaging of the site; computer calculations of the dose distribution (dosimetry) and robotic radiation treatment delivery with a tiny radiation source.
-The imaging techniques used for interventional radiology may be used to guide the placement of the Internal Radiotherapy catheters.
+Internal radiotherapy consists of four phases: Placement of hollow catheters or hollow carriers; Computed tomography or magnetic resonance imaging of the site; computer calculations of the dose distribution (dosimetry) and robotic radiation treatment delivery with a tiny radiation source.
+The imaging techniques used for interventional radiology may be used to guide the placement of the internal radiotherapy catheters.

 The advantages of image-guided brachytherapy include more accurate treatment distribution throughout the targeted area and the reduced risk of injury to healthy tissues.
-Also, this type of Internal Radiotherapy has the ability to treat a wide variety of cancer lesions such as those that are deep within the body or adjacent to blood vessels which would ordinarily be more dangerous to remove.
+Also, this type of internal radiotherapy has the ability to treat a wide variety of cancer lesions such as those that are deep within the body or adjacent to blood vessels which would ordinarily be more dangerous to remove.